 What are the five Love Languages?

 - Receiving Gifts – People with this love language feel good when someone gives them a special present or a surprise.
-Don’t mistake this for materialism: The receiver of gifts thrive on the thoughtfulness and effort behind the gift.
+You could imagine how good these folks might feel receiving something personalized like Name Bracelets or necklaces.
+Simply knowing how much thought you have put into that gift would be enough to make their day.
+Don’t mistake this for materialism: The receiver of gifts thrives on the thoughtfulness and effort behind the gift.

 - Physical Touch – These folk love to receive hugs, kisses and high-fives.
 This is my hubby’s No1: When I walk past him I often squeeze his bum or give him a nuzzle on the neck (that’s as high as I can reach #shortass).
 When we go into town, we always hold hands: I’m not that fussed about handholding, but he likes it!
 Best you don’t fondle your Mum’s bum, mind you.
 Nah, go for a hug.